telerik/winforms-docs/controls/treeview/working-with-nodes/events.md

 * __NodeExpandedChanged/NodeExpandedChanging__: The events occur before and after node is expanded or collapsed.

-* __NodeMouseClick/NodeMouseDoubleClick__ - the events occur when a node is clicked or double clicked.
+* __NodeMouseClick/NodeMouseDoubleClick__: The events occur when a node is clicked or double clicked.

->note Since __R3 2020__ the __NodeMouseClick/NodeMouseDoubleClick__  events offer one additional parameter which allows access the original MouseEventArgs.
-It is neccessary to cast the event arguments to __RadTreeViewMouseEventArgs__.
+>note Since __R3 2020__ the __NodeMouseClick/NodeMouseDoubleClick__  events offer one additional parameter which allows access to the original MouseEventArgs.
+It is necessary to cast the event arguments to __RadTreeViewMouseEventArgs__.

-* __SelectedNodeChanging__ - the event occurs before a tree node is selected.
+* __SelectedNodeChanging__: The event occurs before a tree node is selected.

-* __SelectedNodeChanged__ - the event occurs after the tree node is selected.
+* __SelectedNodeChanged__: The event occurs after the tree node is selected.

 >note Note that __SelectedNodeChanged__ event fires twice.
-For more information you can see the [Selecting Nodes]({%slug winforms/treeview/working-with-nodes/selecting-nodes%}) article.
+For more information, you can see the [Selecting Nodes]({%slug winforms/treeview/working-with-nodes/selecting-nodes%}) article.

 * __SelectedNodesChanged__ - the event occurs when SelectedNodes collection has been changed.